 The Company's debt instruments and committed facilities contain certain administrative, reporting and legal covenants.
 Additionally, the 2017 Term Loan Facility and the Revolving Credit Facility contain financial covenants, including requirements to maintain a specified minimum consolidated net worth and to maintain a ratio of indebtedness to total capitalization not in excess of a specified percentage, and limitations on the dollar amount of indebtedness that may be incurred by our subsidiaries, which could restrict our operations and use of funds.
-The Company is not aware of any non-compliance with these financial covenants at March 31, 2018.
+The Company is not aware of any non-compliance with these financial covenants at June 30, 2018.

-Liquidity and Capital Uses
+Primary Uses of Liquidity and Capital

-In addition to the general description of liquidity and capital uses in "- Primary Sources of Liquidity and Capital," the following additional information is provided regarding our primary uses of liquidity and capital:
+In addition to the general description of liquidity and capital uses in "- Sources and Uses of Liquidity and Capital," the following additional information is provided regarding our primary uses of liquidity and capital: